ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### Mention popup:

-This is a containing element that holds the `nimble-list-option` generated from the map to display the `mention` options in a dropdown list when the mention character is added into the editor(say **"@"**).
-It is also responsible for all the key down handling for selecting the option, navigating using the up/down arrow keys etc., that is related to the list options.
+This container element is responsible for holding the `nimble-list-option` elements generated from the map.
+These elements are used to exhibit the mention options in a dropdown list when the mention character is introduced into the editor (e.g., **"@"**).
+Additionally, this container element manages all the key down interactions, such as selecting options and navigating using the up and down arrow keys, that are associated with the list options.

 _Component Name_